ishandutta2007/free-api/README.md

  - The origin of the surname (can be called online) : "Hundred Family Names" is a collection of surnames of the Han nationality in China, containing more than four hundred —— <a href="https://www.free-api.com/doc/227" target='_ blank'> Interface address </a>

- - Short link generation (can be called online)  : Find the website to provide long URL links shortened to Sina short network, —— <a href="https://www.free-api.com/doc/228" target='_blank'> Interface address < / a>
+ - Short link generation (can be called online)  : Find the website to provide long URL links shortened to Sina short network, —— <a href="https://www.free-api.com/doc/228" target='_blank'> Interface address </a>

  - Translate (can be called online) : The translation API provides a free and open interface, covering Chinese, English, —— <a href="https: //www.free- api.com/doc/229" target='_ blank'> Interface address </a>